PaulBouchier/six_can/aider_six_can_runner.md

     drive to try and find cans.
 The default should be 'package_share_directory/resource/search_coords.yaml'
     - Read and parse the yaml file containing the list of search poses and save them in a list of Pose messages called 'search_poses'.
 Throw an exception if this operation fails.
-    - MIRROR the reference minimal subscriber code to create a subcriber which subscribes to topic '/can_detected' and receives messages of type example_interfaces/msg/Bool and stores the result in 'can_detected'.
     - MIRROR the provided Minimal Subscriber code to add a subscriber to topic '/can_positions' with message type geometry_msgs/msg/PoseArray.
-The callback should save the first pose from the array in a 'closest_can_pose' variable
     - Instantiate the 'CaptureCan' class as 'capture_can'
     - Instantiate the 'Nav2Pose' class as 'nav2pose'
     - Instantiate the 'YamlParserNode' class as 'yaml_parser_node'
+    - Instantiate the 'CanTracker' class as can_tracker
 ```

 2. Drive to search poses, look for cans, capture any found